-Now that we’ve gone over reasons why you want to utilize network TAPs in your network, the next logical question to answer is, Where do you TAP your network?
+Now that we’ve gone over some reasons why you want to utilize network TAPs in your network, the next logical question that comes to mind is, Where do you TAP your network?

 Some people will say you should TAP every link in your network, but I know that’s not a feasible option for many companies.
-Your Network TAP vendor should design a strategy that will provide complete network visibility, while adhering to your budget.
-When designing your network, one idea to keep in mind is that even if you aren’t planning on having a monitoring device deployed in a specific part of the network, including a TAP in the design can speed up future deployment, troubleshooting and quickly pinpoint the source of any issue that may cause enterprise disruption.
-With that in mind, Garland Technology recommends 3 places to TAP your network: the physical layer, the network’s edge, and the data center core.
+Instead, you should work with your Network TAP vendor to design a strategy that will provide complete network visibility, while adhering to your budget.
+When designing a new network, one idea to keep in mind is that even if you aren’t planning on deploying a monitoring device in a specific part of the network today, including a TAP in the design can speed up future deployment, troubleshooting, as well as quickly pinpoint the source of any issue that may cause enterprise disruption.
+With that in mind, Garland Technology recommends 3 places to TAP your network: the Physical Layer, the Edge of the Network, and the Data Center Core.

-Using Network TAPs in the physical layer will provide for 100% visibility for your out-of-band monitoring tools like Wireshark, network analyzers, DPIs, and lawful intercept applications.
-Out-of-band monitoring devices aren’t effective if they don’t see 100% of the network traffic and compare it to your network’s normal baseline.
+Using Network TAPs in the physical layer, often called the access layer, will provide 100% visibility for your out-of-band monitoring tools like Wireshark, network analyzers, DPIs, and lawful intercept applications.
+Out-of-band monitoring devices aren’t effective if they don’t see 100% of the network traffic that can then be compared to your network’s normal baseline.
 By placing TAPs strategically throughout the physical layer, you can compare traffic to the baseline to not only help spot suspicious activity, but ensure your monitoring tools are deployed properly.

 Today’s data centers power countless applications and service delivery solutions for enterprises.
-It only makes sense then that Network TAPs will also play a critical role within the data center.
+It only makes sense that Network TAPs will also play a critical role within the data center.
 But the underlying issue is usually lack of space.
 The resulting solution is likely to utilize a modular network TAP chassis, feeding into purpose-built packet brokers, not only to save rack space, but to make the cabling manageable as well.
-With this solution you are able to TAP multiple links, and then filter, aggregate and load balance to multiple monitoring/analysis tools, ensuring.
+With this solution you are able to TAP multiple links, and then filter, aggregate and load balance to multiple monitoring/analysis tools, ensuring no dropped packets.

 So there you have it, a network TAP strategy that will ensure you have the visibility you need for your monitoring and security tools to work effectively.